You need to capture details of each of the spaces that you manage using the essensys Platform, including those you intend to lease to occupiers.

 You may need to repeat this process for the other floors at your site.
 To do this, select a different floor and repeat the preceding steps.

-Once you have created the spaces on your floor, you will need to configure each space individually; adding a picture, associating with the appropriate pricing products, assigning floor ports, and so on.
+Once you have created the spaces on your floor, you will need to configure each space individually; adding a picture, associating the space with the appropriate pricing products, assigning floor ports, and so on.
 For more information, see Configure Spaces.

-The Manage Spaces page, where you initially create your spaces, is a summary of all of the spaces on a floor.
+The Manage Spaces page, where you initially create your spaces, is a summary of all of the spaces on a selected floor.

 The name of the space.